Gladstone Park: Who Lives Here and Where is It?

 We Think Therefore We Are!

-But nearly all else about Gladstone Park is in dispute.
-Few know where the community begins and ends.
+Other than the “Welcome to Gladstone Park” signs positioned near its presumed south and north borders, nearly all else about who exactly does or doesn’t live in Gladstone Park is in dispute.
+Few know where the community actually begins and ends.
 And no one knows for sure how big it is either.

 zip codes area map